-This film offers a guide to the best way to integrate phonics teaching into your lesson, and explains why doing so is important and beneficial for the learning process.
+This short film offers a guide to integrating phonics teaching into your lesson, and explains why doing so is important and beneficial for the learning process.

 Phonics are the constituent sounds that comprise each word of a language, and Jenny Hopper, a specialist teacher at one of NCELP’s language hub schools explains and demonstrates how she employs phonics in her lessons.